 Cullman real estate is some of the most expensive in Alabama, although Cullman house values don't compare to the most expensive real estate in the U.S.

-Cullman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Cullman isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cullman are a mix of both white- and blue-collar jobs.
 Overall, Cullman is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Cullman who work in sales jobs (15.69%), healthcare (13.17%), and office and administrative support (10.35%).

 The per capita income in Cullman in 2010 was $22,596, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $90,384 for a family of four.
 However, Cullman contains both very wealthy and poor people as well.